From the Wedding Aisle to the Commencement Stage: Couple Earns M.Ed. Hand-in-Hand

-At 麻豆夜市鈥檚 Summer 2023 Commencement, Kreig and Rekeisha Triggs walked off the stage and headed toward their seats, diplomas tucked under one arm, opposite hands locked together.
+At 麻豆夜市鈥檚 Summer 2023 Commencement, Kreig and Rekeisha Triggs walked off the stage, diplomas tucked under one arm, opposite hands locked together.
 They had just earned their M.Ed. in Educational Leadership degrees.

-This shared special moment was two years in the making and came after 14 years of marriage, but it all started due to an accident on Rekeisha鈥檚 part, well before either of them had discovered their passion for teaching.
+The moment was two years in the making and came after 14 years of marriage.
+It all began with an accident on Rekeisha鈥檚 part, well before either of them discovered their passion for teaching.

 鈥淲e met back in 2000, when I was 16.
 I was with one of my girlfriends.
-We were in the car going to get some Sonic, and Kreig passed by in another vehicle with a friend of his,鈥 says Rekeisha. 鈥淚 thought he was someone else who I knew, so I reached over and tooted my friend鈥檚 horn.
-I didn鈥檛 think Kreig and the guy he was with would come back, but they doubled back around, and we exchanged numbers.鈥
+We were in the car going to Sonic, and Kreig passed by in another vehicle with a friend of his,鈥 says Rekeisha. 鈥淚 thought he was someone else I knew, so I reached over and tooted my friend鈥檚 horn.
+I didn鈥檛 think Kreig and the guy would come back, but they doubled back around, and we exchanged numbers.鈥

 Fast forward nine years, and they were saying, 鈥淚 do,鈥 with an adventure of shared professional growth awaiting them.